babylonlabs-io/networks/bbn-test-5/README.md

 ## Network Participants

-There are three types of participants in the Babylon network.
+There are four types of participants in the Babylon network.
 Please see the setup and configuration guides below:

 - [Babylon Node Operators](babylon-node/README.md)